 Instead of jail, a judge may grant you misdemeanor (or summary) probation for up to two years.

-If the judge assigns you to probation longer than one year – and you are under 25 years old – the court must if possible refer you to a program modeled on healing-centered, restorative, trauma-informed, and positive youth development approaches and that is provided in collaboration with community-based organizations.21
+If the judge assigns you to probation longer than one year – and you are under 25 years old – the court must if possible refer you to a program modeled on healing-centered, restorative, trauma-informed, and positive youth development approaches and that is provided in collaboration with community-based organizations.

 In our experience, we can usually secure a resolution where you do no jail time at all and merely pay a fine and possibly restitution.
-In many cases you can do a diversion program, which results in your charge getting dismissed.

 Retail Theft Cases